RadimMusalek/Integrify_Git_lesson/README.md

 # Integrify_Git_lesson
-Integrify first lesson on using Git and GitHub
+Integrify first group assignment on using Git and GitHub
-I will try to add one more line into this file